user-synax/Kivo/PRD.md

 `POST /api/v1/conversations/:id/messages` body: `{ content?, attachments?, replyToMessageId? }` — at least one of `content` or `attachments` is required.

+---

+### 11. Offline Support

+#### 11.1 Message Caching

+- Per-conversation cache in IndexedDB (keyed `messages:<conversationId>`), capped to last **50 messages**.
+- **Stale-while-revalidate:** on conversation switch, render cached messages instantly, then silently revalidate via REST.
+- Cache is updated in real-time during online use: after initial REST fetch, and on every incoming `message:new`, `message:edited`, `message:deleted`, `message:reaction` socket event.
+- Cache is cleared on logout via `clearUserCache()`.

+#### 11.2 Offline Indicator

+- Derives `isOffline` from two signals: `navigator.onLine` (browser events) + Socket.IO connection state.
+- User is offline only when **both** signals indicate disconnection (avoids flicker during brief reconnects).
+- Shows a persistent "You are offline" banner in the sidebar.
+- Message composer send button is disabled and grayed out with a subtle note.

+#### 11.3 Anchor-Based Message Fetch

+- Extended `GET /api/v1/conversations/:id/messages` with `around=<messageId>` query param.
+- Returns a centered page of messages (half older, half newer) around the target.
+- Used by jump-to-message from search results.

+---

 ## API Reference

 ### Base URL